 Note: Finding the nearest airport is limited to USA airports only.

-Enter the N-number, the serial number (if you want), and enable the switch if you have a Tach timer in addition to a Hobbs meter.
+Enter the N-number, the serial number (if you want), and enable the switches per your preference.

-Leave this switch off if your airplane has only one timer, whether it be Hobbs, Air Hobbs, or Tach.
+Leave the "Include Tach Timer" switch off if your airplane has only one timer, whether it be Hobbs, Air Hobbs, or Tach.
 This value will be used for both flight logging and service intervals.

 Turn this switch on if your airplane has two timers.
 The Flight Log entry will include fields for both meters.
 The primary Hobbs meter usually runs while the power or engine is on.
 The second meter is a function of RPM and commonly referred to as a Tach timer.
 If this switch is on, the Hobbs time will be logged and reported for possible billing purposes and the Tach time will be used for tracking service intervals.